-President Carter signed the Susan B. Anthony Dollar Coin Act into law in October 1978, which authorized the creation of the new dollar coin series.
-The obverse would feature a portrait of Susan B. Anthony, a famous figure in the women’s rights movement in the 19th century.
-The United States Mint’s Chief Engraver Frank Gasparro created the design based on plate that appeared in the 1881 six volume set History of Woman Suffrage.
-The word LIBERTY appears above the portrait, with thirteen stars are surrounding, configured seven to the right and six to the left.
-The motto IN GOD WE TRUST is in the right field with the date is below.
+Gasparro turned his attention to creating a design depicting Anthony, referencing six different images.
+The final reverse design featured a right-facing portrait of Susan B. Anthony primarily based on a plate that appeared in the book History of Woman Suffrage written by Elizabeth Caddy Stanton.
+The word LIBERTY appears above the portrait with thirteen stars surrounding, configured seven to the right and six to the left.
+The motto IN GOD WE TRUST is in the right field and the date is below.

-The reverse features the same design that was used for the previous Eisenhower Dollar series, but in a smaller format.
-The design was based on the Apollo 11 mission insignia and features an eagle flying landing on the moon with an olive branch in its claws.
+Initially, Gasparro hoped that his newly created soaring eagle design could be used for the reverse of the coin, however the legislation passed by Congress called for maintaining the reverse design from the previous series.
+The design was based on the Apollo 11 mission insignia and features an eagle landing on the moon with an olive branch in its claws.
 Thirteen stars circle the eagle, and the earth as seen from the space appears in the background.
 The inscription UNITED STATES OF AMERICA appears above, with E PLURIBUS UNUM below.
-The denomination, spelled as ONE DOLLAR, is covering the lower part of the moon.
+The denomination, indicated as ONE DOLLAR, is covering the lower part of the moon.